-11. The two well logs provide different descriptions of the lithology of the area.
+11. The two well logs each describe different lithologies of the area.
 The Wilse Nielsen well log describes 200 feet of a mixture of sand, clay and lava.
 (Exhibit IDWR7) The Rulon Burke well log describes 360 feet of lava and basalt.
 (Exhibit IDWR9) Ralph Parkinson testified that there are two wells in Section 14, located one foot apart, but only one well is currently being used to divert water rights 34-2490 and 34-2289.